isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 Travellers must be transported directly to their declared place of accommodation to await their COVID-19 PCR test results.
 All persons in the private vehicle must wear face masks throughout the journey.
 The following precautionary measures are also strongly encouraged:

-•	The traveller should sit alone in the back seat and the front passenger seat should be left unoccupied.
+- The traveller should sit alone in the back seat and the front passenger seat should be left unoccupied.
-•	If more than one traveller is picked up, travellers sharing the same vehicle should have the same travel history and head to the same declared accommodation.
+- If more than one traveller is picked up, travellers sharing the same vehicle should have the same travel history and head to the same declared accommodation.
-•	The vehicle windows should be wound down and the air-conditioning turned off, where practical.
+- The vehicle windows should be wound down and the air-conditioning turned off, where practical.
-•	After the traveller has been dropped off at his/her declared accommodation, the driver should wipe down the vehicle.
-Please refer to the National Environment Agency (NEA) guidelines for surface cleaning and disinfection.
+- After the traveller has been dropped off at his/her declared accommodation, the driver should wipe down the vehicle.
+Please refer to the National Environment Agency (NEA) <a href="https://www.nea.gov.sg/our-services/public-cleanliness/environmental-cleaning-guidelines/cleaning-and-disinfection/advisories/advisory-on-surface-cleaning-and-disinfection-for-covid-19">guidelines</a> for surface cleaning and disinfection.

 <div id="arrival"></div>